nnoel2626/e15/independent-study/README.md

     }
 ```

-And your package folder structure should like this:
+And your package folder structure should look like this:

 ![](images/folder_structure.png)

 ### Bonus tips

- You should be testing at every in the configuration process by run `PHP artisan serve` in your project root directory.
+ You should be testing at every point during the configuration process by running `PHP artisan serve` in your project root directory.
 The Laravel development server started: <http://127.0.0.1:8000>.
 If everything tests fine, you are ready to publish to GitHub and then to <https://packagist.org>.

 ## Publishing your package

-The last thing is if you want to show your package to the world so that other people would add it to their composer.json file.
+The last thing is if you want to show your package to the world so that other people could add it to their composer.json file.
 Here are the basic steps to publish it.
 Make package auto-discovery.

     1. Create a repository and upload it to GitHub(<https://github.com)>